seqan/seqan3/doc/tutorial/alphabet/index.md

 ## Example

-To wrap up this section on the nucleotide alphabet, the following exercise lets you practise the use of a SeqAn alphabet and its related functions.
+To wrap up this section on the nucleotide alphabet, the following assignment lets you practise the use of a SeqAn alphabet and its related functions.
 It will also show you a handy advantage of using a vector over an alphabet instead of using `std::string`: The rank representation can be used straight as an array index (opposed to using a map with logarithmic access times, for example).

-\assignment{Excercise: GC content of a sequence}
+\assignment{Assignment 1: GC content of a sequence}
 An important property of DNA and RNA sequences is the *GC content*, which is the percentage of nucleobases that are either Guanine or Cytosine.
 Given the nucleotide counts \f$n_A\f$, \f$n_T\f$, \f$n_G\f$, \f$n_C\f$ the GC content \f$c\f$ is calculated as